 During these residencies, you’ll concentrate on the core elements of the program.
 You’ll develop vital team-building and leadership skills essential for success in future courses, consolidate your learning and benefit from small-group mentoring and personal consultation with Royal Roads faculty.
 During your final residency, you’ll have the opportunity to network with other industry professionals during field trips to various Vancouver Island destinations.

-Students can expect to work hard during the residency period.
-The typical classroom schedule is daily from 8:30 a.m. to 4:30 p.m.
-Team meetings, assignments and readings happen outside of these hours.
-In addition to educational activities, there will be a number of planned recreational events.
+Come prepared to work hard during your residencies!
+The typical classroom schedule is Monday to Friday from 8:30 a.m. to 4:30 p.m., with evenings devoted to team meetings, assignments and readings in addition to planned recreational activities and events.